 In developing countries in SSA, ROP is becoming a more common cause of childhood blindness as survival rates for premature infants increase, but oxygen is not regulated properly.
 At present, many countries in SSA lack the infrastructure and equipment necessary to reduce the incidence of ROP, provide proper screening, or treat it effectively.

-CEF of AAPOS, in partnership with The International Pediatric Ophthalmology and Strabismus Council (IPOSC), is seeking funding to develop protocols, educational materials, and screening techniques, as well as to provide equipment to neonatal centers in Africa.
-This critically important initiative, once executed, will give many thousands of children the joy of sight for life.
+CEF of AAPOS, in collaboration with The International Pediatric Ophthalmology and Strabismus Council (IPOSC), is seeking funding to develop protocols, educational materials, and screening techniques, as well as to provide equipment to neonatal centers in Africa.
+This critically important initiative, once executed, will give many children the joy of sight for life.